>Does Car Finance Help Your Credit Score?

 Does applying for a car loan affect credit score?

-If you make numerous applications for car finance within a short period, though, it could negatively affect your credit rating.
-This is because too many applications suggest that you’re urgently in need of money and lenders can see the searches that have been made.
+If you make numerous applications for car finance within a short period, though, it could negatively affect your rating.
+This is because too many applications suggest that you’re urgently in need of money.

 Positive effects on credit when you buy a car

 Buying a car positively impacts your credit when you meet all the instalments.
-It shows financial responsibility to repay a loan as set out in the contract and can give you access to better loan and mortgage deals in the future.
+It shows financial responsibility to repay a loan as set out in the contract.
+It can give you access to better loan and mortgage deals in the future.